Fall 2020 Semester:

 We will be working remotely until December 31 – until then all of our appointments will be virtual.

-During the semester, we use Nexus to schedule appointments.
-You can find us under Storrs, “Enrichment Programs” or search by last name.
-During intersession and the summer we schedule appointments via e-mail.
+During the semester we use Nexus to schedule appointments.
+You can find us under Storrs, “Enrichment Programs,” or search by last name.
+During the summer and winter intercession we schedule appointments via e-mail.
 When you make an appointment through Nexus, it will send you a link to the appropriate Webex meeting room.
 We will do the same if the meeting was arranged via email.

 Monica van Beusekom, Ph.D.